 You can even perform it in your home as morning meditation (before yoga) due to its effect on the mind and body.
 Let’s take a look at how to perform this technique.

 In the dojo, when your sensei says Mokuso, that doesn’t mean you just sit and relax.
 There are some measures to perform Mokuso in the right way.
-Here is the method to perform it perfectly:
+Here is the step by step method to perform it perfectly:

 Saiza (pronounced as say zah’) is the sitting arrangement of any meditation.
 For Saiza, you need to sit with your legs bent below you.